The Stevie Ray’s Comedy Troupe

 In 2014, Stevie Ray’s Improv Company celebrated its 25th Anniversary with a gala event at the Chanhassen Dinner Theatres that featured performers from throughout its 25 year history.
 In 2019, the organization celebrated its third decade bringing entertainment and training to the Twin Cities and beyond.

-Today, Pamela works with Associate Director Joseph Harstad to guide Stevie Ray’s Comedy Cabaret.
+Today, Pamela works with Artistic Director Joseph Harstad to guide Stevie Ray’s Comedy Cabaret.
 Joseph acts as Director of the School of Improv.
 As Executive Director, Stevie Ray and focuses on keynote presentations and corporate training programs.
 He occasionally stops in at the comedy cabaret to join the troupe onstage.